 Formal and informal reviews of individual cases and other statutory and regulatory program requirements are conducted annually on the APS program.
 In addition, County Department APS Supervisors are required by rule (12 CCR 2518-1, 30.340) to perform case reviews on 15 percent or more of each caseworker's caseload each month.
-In addition, every investigation must be reviewed and approved by the county department's APS supervisor at the conclusion of that investigation.
-A monthly review of specific casework measures such as timeliness of initial responses, monthly contacts, investigations, and client safety improvement is also conducted as part of the Department's C-Stat process to create a clearer picture of how County Department APS programs are performing over time across various measures of performance.
+Supervisor's also have the choice to provide reviews of cases at specific junctions (e.g., assessment, case plan, etc.) on each case instead of completing case reviews on 15 percent or more of each caseworker's caseload each month.
+Additionally, every finding made by a caseworker must be reviewed and approved by the county department's APS supervisor.
+A monthly review of specific casework measures such as timeliness of initial responses, monthly contacts, and client safety improvement is also conducted as part of the Department's C-Stat process to create a clearer picture of how County Department APS programs are performing over time across various measures of performance.
 Finally, each year a statewide review of specific program requirements is conducted.

 During the 2017 Legislative Session, the General Assembly provided funding for the Department to establish an APS Quality Assurance (QA) unit to conduct formal reviews of casework performed by County Department APS programs.
 This APS QA unit is located in the Administrative Review Division of the Department to ensure independence.
-In FY 2018-19, ARD conducted reviews for 51 counties.
+In FY 2019-20, ARD conducted reviews for 37 counties.
 The reviews by ARD identify areas for improvement and need for continued education and guidance by the Department.
 The Department will continue to provide training and guidance to county departments.